 What if I am not satisfied with the decision?

-Applicants have 30 days from the date of the notice to send written notification requesting a hearing to appeal a decision.
+Applicants have 30 days from the date of a denial notice to send a written request for an administrative hearing.
 A hearing date will be set and the applicant will be notified of the time and location.
-Appeal hearings are held at the Indiana Criminal Justice Institute offices in Indianapolis.
+Appeal hearings are held at the Indiana Government Center in Indianapolis.

 Do I need an attorney?